-The consideration transferred was allocated between the acquired BlackThorn IPR&D in the amount of \$48.3 million, which was included in acquired in-process research and development expenses in our consolidated statement of operations and comprehensive loss for the year ended December 31, 2020, and other net assets at \$1.7 million.
+The consideration transferred was allocated between the acquired BlackThorn IPR&D in the amount of \$48.3 million, which was included in acquired in-process research and development expenses in our consolidated statement of operations and comprehensive loss for the year ended December 31, 2020, and other net assets of \$1.7 million.

-The former BlackThorn stockholders are entitled to contingent consideration in the form of development, regulatory approval and sales-based milestones of up to an aggregate amount of (i) with respect to NMRA-140, in the form of development and regulatory approval milestones of up to an aggregate amount of \$365.0 million, including the potential for a milestone payment of \$75.0 million upon completion of the Phase 2a clinical trial of NMRA-140 if certain success criteria are achieved, and sales-based milestones of up to an aggregate amount of \$450.0 million and (ii) with respect to NMRA-511, in the form of development and regulatory approval milestones of up to an aggregate amount of \$100.0 million and sales-based milestones of up to an aggregate amount of \$100.0 million (the BlackThorn Milestones).
+The former BlackThorn stockholders are entitled to contingent consideration in the form of development, regulatory approval and sales-based milestones of up to an aggregate amount of (i) with respect to NMRA-140, in the form of development and regulatory approval milestones of up to an aggregate amount of \$365.0 million, including the potential for a milestone payment of \$75.0 million upon completion of the Phase 2a clinical trial of NMRA-140 if certain success criteria are achieved, and sales-based milestones of up to an aggregate amount of \$450.0 million and (ii) with respect to NMRA-511, in the form of development and regulatory approval milestones of up to an aggregate amount of \$100.0 million and sales-based milestones).
 With the exception of one development milestone in the amount of \$10.0 million that is required to be settled in cash, the remaining BlackThorn Milestone payments may be settled in cash or shares of our equity, or a combination of both, at our sole discretion.
 None of the BlackThorn Milestones had been achieved as of September 30, 2021, and no amounts were recognized relating to the BlackThorn contingent consideration during 2020 or the nine months ended September 30, 2021.